sook-tusk/Tech_Python_within_Sublime_VSCode/README.md

     },
 ```

-Just as in R, press `Ctrl+Enter` to send the code
+Once the shortcut is set, proceed with creating a side by side view by accessing `View > Layout > Columns: 2`.
+Leave the cursor on the right panel where Terminus will launch.
+Then, launch Terminus by pressing the above shortcut  (ipython to be launched in Terminus).

-to Terminus (ipython to be launched in Terminus).
+This setup allows you to display your Python script file on the left and Terminus panel on the right.
+To run Python code in Terminus, press `Ctrl(Cmd)+Enter`.
+Restart Sublime Text 4 as necessary.

 # 2. Run Python code in VSCode
 To be updated